 How Do You Fix a Brake Light Warning?

 If your brake light is on, the problem can range from a mild wiring problem to a more serious brake-related issue that needs immediate attention.
+Some checks are safe to perform at home, while others are better left to a professional.
 Here’s how to diagnose the most common causes of brake light warnings.

 Pull Over Safely

-Pull over safely before attempting to test anything else.
+Pull over safely before attempting to test anything else related to the braking system.

 Restart the Vehicle and/or Dashboard